 Crime and policing – a conversation determined by you (SoCal Solutions)

-A casual post-event reception will follow the program so that we may continue the conversation.
+A post-event reception will followed the program so that we may continue the conversation.

-This event is presented in partnership with The National Center for the Preservation of Democracy.
+This event was presented in partnership with The National Center for the Preservation of Democracy.